kusamanetwork/KSM-dapp/src/docs/claiming.md

 Head back to the MyCrypto application and click on the Contract tab.
 Choose the Custom selection for the contract and copy the ABI and address of the Claims contract.
 The mainnet Claims contract address is 0xXXXXXXXXXXX.
 Click `Access`.

-Select the `claim` function and enter the address of the Ethereum account that holds the balance of DOT allocation for which you would like to claim KSMA.
+Select the `claim` function and enter the address of the Ethereum account that holds the balance of DOT allocation for which you would like to claim KSM.

 Next enter in the information that the claims DApp outputted for you.
 For the curious ones, this is the hex representation of your Kusama public key which is how your chosen address is derived.

 Unlock your wallet using your preferred method and click "Sign and Send."

 You can click on the link to view your transaction on Etherscan, when the transaction is mined to the network then you are finished!
-When the Kusama network starts you will already have the balance of KSMA in your Kusama address.
+When the Kusama network starts you will already have the balance of KSM in your Kusama address.

 ## Claiming after genesis